 , and prod

-environments.As best practice, these long-lived branches should never be directly pushed to; instead, all changes must pass through Pull Requests (PRs) reviewed and approved by other developers.
+) mapped to their respective deployment environments.As best practice, these long-lived branches should never be directly pushed to; instead, all changes must pass through Pull Requests (PRs) reviewed and approved by other developers.

 Short-lived branches are lightweight in terms of code changes, having a short lifespan, and contain changes related to a specific task or feature.
 Based on the task, one or a few developers will be working on a branch, but always recommended to have one developer per branch to avoid conflicts and un-synchronized changes.